hubsif/kodi-tk_bbl/README.md

-In order to use this plugin you need to register at [Telekom Basketball] [1], which is for free for Deutsche Telekom customers with either a mobile flatrate or a internet flatrate contract.
+In order to use this plugin you need to register at [Telekom Basketball] [1], which is for free for Deutsche Telekom customers with either a mobile flatrate or an internet flatrate contract.

 Usage
 -----